JFrog Platform Configuration

 The token to import

-Starting from version 1.37.0, JFrog CLI introduces support for encrypting sensitive data stored in its configuration using an encryption key stored in a file.
-Follow these steps to enable encryption:
+Starting from version 1.37.0, JFrog CLI supports encrypting sensitive configuration data using an encryption key stored in a file.
+To enable encryption:

 If you've customized the default JFrog CLI home directory by setting the JFROG_CLI_HOME_DIR environment variable, create the security/security.yaml file under the configured home directory.